DimitarSeykov/OOP-SE-2019/RuleOfThree/readme.md

 - Description (char*, short annotation)

 ## task 5
-# Note: You must have implemented task 4 first
+### Note: You must have implemented task 4 first
 Implement a class MoviesLibrary.
 It must support the following functionalities.
-- Add a movie tok the library
+- Add a movie to the library
 - Filter the movies by a Genre, By Director, by Year, by Score etc...
 - Create a "Watch Later" list.
 Add movies to it.
 - Remove movies from a watchlist.